coffee2code/linkify-text/readme.txt

 * New: Add GitHub link to readme
 * Change: Note compatibility through WP 4.9+
 * Change: Drop compatibility with version of WP older than 4.7.
+* Change: Rename readme.txt section from 'Filters' to 'Hooks'
 * Change: Update copyright date (2018)

 = 1.8 (2016-05-16) =